Jefferson–Scranton Community School District: Schools

 At one time it had four schools: Jaques/South Elementary Schools (Jefferson), Scranton Elementary School, Jefferson–Scranton Middle School, and Jefferson–Scranton High School.

 The Scranton school building, a K-12 school until circa 1989, had a three-story section built in 1915.

 Circa 1997 it had about 277 students.
-The school closed in 2008; the school district had notified the city government in 2006 so the city could plan for the future of the school.
+The school closed in 2008; the school district had notified the city government in 2006 although gave the city two years' notice before closing the school so the city could plan for the future of the school.
 In 2010 the city government acquired the building, paying $1 for it, and converted it into a community center; the city government considered converting the school facility into an apartment block, but it determined it would have required too much money.
 The city government determined that it could not find a purpose for the 1913 section; therefore its razing occurred in 2012.
 The current Greene County district, as of 2014, rented the school gymnasium for athletic meetups.

 The 44000 sqft Jacques Elementary School was built in 1991–1992.

 Jefferson–Scranton High had about 425 students circa 1997.